xiaoyang-sde/knowledge-base/docs/artificial-intelligence/02-search.md

 ## Informed search strategies

 Informed search strategies use problem-specific knowledge beyond the definition of the problem itself to find solutions more efficiently.
 The general approach is **best-first search**, which selects the node with the lowest cost estimate function $f(n)$.
 The algorithm is implemented with a priority queue based on $f(n)$.
-The algorithm uses a heuristic function $h(n)$ as a component of $f(n)$, which is tje estimated cost of the cheapest path from node $n$ to a goal state.
+The algorithm uses a heuristic function $h(n)$ as a component of $f(n)$, which is the estimated cost of the cheapest path from node $n$ to a goal state.

 ### Greedy best-first search